gioelecerati/livepeer-rust-client/README.md

 `0.0.1`

-Crate to interact with the `livepeer.com` API
+Crate to interact with the `Livepeer Studio` API

 ## Documentation